Strieglitz/HTW-SN-RIOT-LED/README.md

 # HTW-SN-RIOT-LED
 using the RIOT-OS to controll samr21-xpro devices with led's via Multicast

 This Repository is part of the Forschungsseminar at HTW Dresden.
 It Contains the RIOT-OS in an modified form.
 This Readme is seperated in 2 Parts.
 The First one are the steps and background how to reproduce this Repo/Project.
 Second one is how to use the Project to Controll the Led's via Multicast.
 If you have an trouble or understanding issues feel free to email me at gabor-schulze@posteo.de

+in this Document Microcontrollers are sometimes called Node !

-Part I Steps neccessery to use RIOT-OS and the LED on Microcontroller Project https://github.com/HTWDD-RN/Sensornetzdemo to controll the samr21-xpro via Multicast
+## Part I Steps neccessery to use RIOT-OS and the LED on Microcontroller Project https://github.com/HTWDD-RN/Sensornetzdemo to controll the samr21-xpro via Multicast.

+### preparation

 I used to Do this on an fresh Ubuntu 16.04 32bit and have worked with somebody who used Ubuntu 18.?
 So the Steps here should work with 16.04, in the 18 version there where some Differences, espacialy for the arm-toolchain (wich is used to compile code for the samr21). if you having trouble with ubuntu 18 you should see the work of wenching du (link einfügen), he used to work with the saame microcontroller and the ubuntu 18.
 I worked with an native Ubuntu and not with an virtual machine. you can reproduce the steps on an virtual machine and flash the microcontroller (remember to open the usb ports to the virtual machine), but as i experienced there was some trouble with networking and the virtual machine so if the network via usb connection to the Borderrouter is not working you should switch to an nativ Ubuntu.